callmephilip/django-heroku-bootstrap/README.md

 ### Celery

 [Celery](http://celeryproject.org) allows you to run bacground tasks.
 DHB uses Celery coupled with Redis.

-### Celery beat
+### Celerybeat

-Celery Beat allows you to have periodic tasks associated with your app.
-Tasks configuration is stored in stored in settings/celerybeat.py (cunning, I know).
+Celerybeat allows you to have periodic tasks associated with your app.
+Tasks configuration is stored in settings/celerybeat.py (cunning, I know).

 ## Running